 Judge Arterton has been a continuing education lecturer, and has authored or contributed to books, articles and periodicals, including “Unconscious Bias and the Impartial Jury,” 40 Conn.
 L. Rev. 1023 (2008); “Alternative Dispute Resolution in the District of Connecticut,” in Mazadoorian, H. Mediation Practice Book: Critical Tools, Techniques and Forms, Law First Publ.
 2002; Phelan and Arterton, Disability Discrimination the Workplace, (Clark Boardman Callaghan 1992), “Jury Trials Under Title VII of the Civil Rights Act of 1964,” in Spriggs, K., Representing Plaintiffs in Title VII Actions, John Wiley & Sons, 1994; and “Employment Discrimination Claims In State Court: A Laboratory For Experimentation,” New York Law Review, 1984/85.
 She also taught trial practice at Yale Law School.

 Judge Arterton served on the United States Judicial Conference Committee on International Judicial Relations from 2002 to 2008.
 She regularly participates in international programs on judicial training, court administration, case management, rule of law, and human trafficking, as well as federal trial practice and procedures, court-annexed mediation, and various substantive areas of law.
+She presides at the District’s Support Court program in New Haven.
 She also served on the Connecticut Bar Foundation Fellows Advisory Research Committee, the District Court Advisory Committee on ADR, and currently serves on the Federal Judges Association Board of Directors.
-She has sat by designation with the Court of Appeals for the Armed Services, the Federal Circuit and the Second Circuit.
+She has sat by designation with the Court of Appeals for the Armed Services, the Federal Circuit. the Second Circuit and Ninth Circuit.